martinlie/insert_symbol/README.md

 # insert_symbol
-A collection of usable symbols for copy-paste
+A collection of usable symbols for copy-paste that are not directly available on your keyboard.

 # Symbol list
 * ±
+* ≦
+* ≦
+* ²
 * µ
 * °
 * ©
+* ™
+* €